kacperbojakowski/final-project/05-tools/1-writing-and-text-editing/index.md

 Technical writers use code editors especially within [Docs as Code](../../04-learning-the-basics/3-standards-and-practices/index.md/#docs-as-code).
 Regardless of your future workflow, though, they will still be useful for learning Markdown, HTML, and basic coding.
 As long as you don't fiddle with too many options, source code editors are fairly intuitive and easy to grasp.
 Just think of your editor as an overgrown, steroid-fueled Notepad (which it basically is).

-> 💡 **TIP:** Code editors, unlike word processors, don't come with as many pre-isntalled amenities (e.g. spell-checkers).
+> 💡 **TIP:** Code editors, unlike word processors, don't come with as many pre-installed amenities (e.g., spell-checkers).
 As a result, some writers end up using hyphens in place of dashes (Word natively changes space-separated hyphens into dashes).
 Remember these keyboard shortcuts to write dashes manually:

 > * M-dash (—): `alt + 0150` (Windows); `shift + option + hyphen (-)` (Mac)
 > * N-dash (–): `alt + 0151` (Windows); `option + hyphen (-)` (Mac)